“The greenest games ever” was the promise that helped separate Sydney from Beijing in the 1992 bid for the Olympics.

 Ecquate stewardship of its multiple LCI’s, in association with The Evah Institute and Global GreenTag, allowed LCA based ecolabelling to cover commercial, industrial and residential sectors in Europe, China USA, Australia and more recently, the Middle East and South Africa.

 For these regions, Ecquate also provide BIM LCA, environmental product declarations, background assessment data, comparative building product analysis and associated services to LCI database suppliers and a wide range of client companies.
 Ecquate develop type III environmental product declarations conformant with ISO 14025 and/or EN 15804.
 We provide data for sustainability measures including corporate sustainability reporting, triple bottom line accounting and quality estimates for sustainability governance for individual countries that use the Environmental Sustainability Index and Environmental Performance Index.
 Ecquate also support the data provisions of the United Nations Global Compact Cities Programme and Circles of Sustainability.

-It can be argued that Ecquate is now the market leader in supplying quality LCI data and applying life cycle analysis for eco-positive outcomes.
+It can be argued that Ecquate is now a market leader in supplying quality LCI data and applying life cycle analysis to real world projects for eco-positive outcomes.